ashmitech/learn-python/README.md

 # learn-python
 These are basics learning about python
+# Author
+Mahesh Sharma